kellydyer007/kellydyer007.github.io/README.md

 ![image](https://user-images.githubusercontent.com/66328517/88014651-7491e600-caed-11ea-89d6-baf3462519bc.png)

 ### Data Tidying
   As you can see in my dataframe, the year variable contains a decimal point that represents when the measurement was made.
 The decimal is not easy on the eyes and hard to understand when beginning to look at the data.
 So, I decided to seperate out the year into quarters based on this decimal point.
+This seperates the year into quarters similar to the fiscal year, [0,.25)=Q1 [.25,.5)=Q2 [.5,.75)=Q3 [.75,1)=Q4.

 ### Jekyll Themes